 - Rhodium (a silver colored metal that is both stronger and rarer than Silver providing a longer-lasting plated finish)

 We have all our pieces plated as thickly as possible, but over time the plating will wear off.
 You can choose to have it re-plated at any local jewelry or contact us!
 If you allow a copper-based piece to lose its plated finish entirely, it won’t hurt the ring at all, but copper commonly oxidizes on the skin turning it green.

 What is Vermeil?

 Vermeil (Silver base plus gold plated) is a great option for budget conscious people who like versatility but does require a lot of maintenance if you want to keep the gold finish.
-Any plated piece will eventually be rubbed bare through wear so we usually estimate every 6-12 months between having it re-plated which can cost anywhere from $25-45 per ring and take 1-4 weeks each time depending on where you have it plated.
+Any plated piece will eventually be rubbed bare through wear so we usually estimate every 6-12 months between having it re-plated.
 The benefit to this is that the initial cost is lower and you can just let the plating wear off and wear it as a silver ring or switch up the color of the gold (go from Rose to Yellow) as you choose.

 You make Solid Gold Pieces?

-Last year we officially added casting to our repertoire and have spent the year perfecting our technique that allows us to keep our organic style in solid 14k gold.
-If you opt for solid gold, it requires no maintenance.
+In 2019, we officially added casting to our repertoire and have spent the year perfecting our technique that allows us to keep our organic style in solid 14k gold.
+If you opt for solid gold, it requires very little maintenance (just a quick polish with the included Sunshine Cloth every few months or as needed).
 Our rings are made in such a way that you don't really need to clean them, and they're made to wear 24/7.
-The initial cost is higher ($925 per ring) but once you put it on, you're done.
+The initial cost is higher, but once you put it on, you're done.